 3.4 Link performance considerations

 Link reliability is an important mission requirement.
 Critical operations such as launch and contingency operations when the orientation of the spacecraft cannot be guaranteed require highly reliable links.
-Reliability is of paramount importance in all manned mission considerations.
+Reliability is of paramount importance in all human mission considerations.
 The 2 GHz space research allocations provide a reliable, weather independent link for space research missions and are used for these critical functions.

 The identification of frequency bands which provide the best performance for space research communication and tracking links depends on considering the effect of frequency dependent propagation parameters and equipment characteristics in a link performance analysis.
 A convenient index of link performance is the ratio of received signal power to noise power spectral density ratio (Pr /N0).
 Information curves derived from link performance analyses assist in identifying frequency ranges that provide optimum performance for the proposed mission conditions.
 Different assumptions about communication distance, antenna characteristics and transmitter power alter the absolute values of Pr /N0 but do not change the shape of the curves.
 The frequency band which provides the highest value of Pr /N0 for a particular system and set of propagation conditions is defined as the preferred frequency band.